 Don’t MIRE your project in a Wetland!

 The United States Geologic Survey (USGS) is a federal program that was established in 1879.
 Shortly thereafter, the task of systematic topographic mapping of the United States began.
 Maps were available for use by as early as 1894.

-ASC Group’s staff of experienced cultural and wetland professionals will work closely with you and your project team to achieve the best coordinated solution to your environmental needs.
+ASC Group’s staff of experienced cultural and wetland professionals work closely with our clients’ and their project teams to achieve the best coordinated solution to environmental needs.
 Our depth and understanding of cultural and ecological resources enables our data interpretation to better help your projects stay on time and keep away unnecessary surprises

 Read more about wetlands for development in Early Wetland Detection.